Caché (film): Character studies

 The Children Are Watching Us (1944) shares themes with Caché.

 Scholar Hugh S. Manon hypothesises the surveillance represents psychiatrist Jacques Lacan's "le regard – 'the gaze'", as psychoanalysis, which Georges wishes to avoid.
 Manon suggests that unlike Hidden, the French title Caché has a double meaning, referencing "masks" silent film cinematographers used to block parts of shots to highlight another element.

-Georges's general paranoia is observed in his failure to be open and forthright with his friends and employer.
+Georges' general paranoia is observed in his failure to be open and forthright with his friends and employer.
 In his mind, "the enemy is everywhere", Wheatley writes.
 Smith considers the lack of communication between Georges and Anne originates "from everything that was swept under the rug".

 Anne's position as "moral compass" is made ambiguous by hints of possible adultery with Pierre, according to Wheatley.
 While no sex is shown, the characters' closeness in their café scene makes the notion appear possible though uncertain.
 Film professor Christopher Sharrett judges Pierrot's suspicions to be correct, given how Anne seeks Pierre for comfort, and suggests Pierrot "sees far more" than Anne realises.
 Pierrot's "mysterious, hostile behaviour", including accusing his mother of adultery, invites suspicion that he is behind the tapes.
 Wheatley compares Pierrot, as a child rebel against his elders, to the Funny Games murderers and the children in Haneke's 2009 The White Ribbon.
-Academic Giuseppina Mecchia likened the film to Italian neo-realism in using a child's perspective to reveal adult dishonesty: child characters reveal Georges's dishonesty.
+Academic Giuseppina Mecchia likened the film to Italian neo-realism in using a child's perspective to reveal adult dishonesty: child characters reveal Georges' dishonesty.
 Italian director Vittorio De Sica's 1944 The Children Are Watching Us has similar themes.